Rock, Paper, Scissors (2017 film)

-Rock, Paper, Scissors (also known as Rock Paper Dead) is a 2017 American psychological thriller film directed by Tom Holland (unrelated to the actor of the same name), and written by Kerry Fleming and Victor Miller.
+Rock, Paper, Scissors (also known as Rock Paper Dead) is a 2017 American psychological horror film directed by Tom Holland, and written by Kerry Fleming and Victor Miller.

 Synopsis

 Serial killer Peter "the Doll Maker" Harris is considered cured and is released from a state hospital for the criminally insane.
 He returns to his ancestral family home, where he is haunted by childhood memories and ghostly visitations from the past victims.
 Ashley, a beautiful writer who wants to write a book about him, enters his life, rekindling old desires.